 Foraging on an assortment of nectar and pollen, our honeybees work tirelessly from sunup to sundown, capturing the unique taste and essence that this area is known for.
 We aim to work with their seasonal rhythms, natural behaviors, and fascinating lifecycle to share with you a variety of products straight from the hive.

 We specialize is producing seasonal varieties of pure, natural raw honey.
-We typically harvest honey at two different times during the year: once in the spring when we harvest our wildflower honey, and then again during late summer when we harvest our sourwood honey.
+We typically harvest honey at two different times during the year: once in the June when we harvest our Wildflower honey, and then again during early August when we harvest our Sourwood honey.

 Local Queens (Open mated in Brevard from our Survivor Stock): Limited quantity beginning in late summer.
 Check back or inquire for availability.